yu3yu3m/mongodb/README.md

 ### 1. start.sh

 ### 2. mongo mongodb://localhost:30001
-(Please install mongodb in your machine, or you can do it inside container.
-In this case, "mongo mongodb://localhost:27017")
+(If you have mongodb in your machine, please execute the above command.
+If not, you can also do it inside container.
+In this case, "mongo mongodb://localhost:27017" in your container)

 ```
 yumiyaha@YUMIYAHA-M-7396 mongoSingle % mongo mongodb://localhost:30001